Adult Seasonal Flu Vaccinations

 However, you do not need to wait for an invitation you can contact reception and they will be able to arrange your appointment as long as you are eligible for the check.

 We offer a range of contraception services.
-These include contraception initiation apt with our ANP/NPs, continuing contraception clinics with our PNs.
+These include contraception initiation appointment with our ANP/NPs, continuing contraception clinics with our PNs.
 Our ANP Patsy also offers a coil and implant removal and fitting service.
 If you would like an implant fitted or removal please ask at reception to book into clinic.
-Please ensure that you use an alternative contraception effectively until this apt.
-If you are interested in a coil please ask at reception, who will arrange a short telephone consultation with Patsy to discuss this further and arrange a clinic apt.
+Please ensure that you use an alternative contraception effectively until this appointment.
+If you are interested in a coil please ask at reception, who will arrange a short telephone consultation with Patsy to discuss this further and arrange a clinic appointment.

 Have a look at the choices you have with contraception with this online decision tool